sergei202/okcoders-backend-2017/week1-prep/README.md

 Class Preparation
 ====

-Welcome the 2017 OkCoders Backend course!
+Welcome the 2017 Tulsa OKCoders Backend course!

 You will need a few pieces of software for class, all of which are free:
 - An IDE/editor ([Atom](https://atom.io/), Sublime, etc.  Atom is preferred)